Skip to content

 Ninety-one per cent of organisations increased composable/MACH infrastructure investment in the past year (MACH Alliance, 2025).
 Emarsys at NRF 2024 showed how AI-driven marketing automation fits into a composable commerce stack.

-SAP demonstrated Emarsys as the marketing automation layer that takes ISS personalisation signals and extends them into customer communications:
+SAP positioned Emarsys as the marketing automation layer that takes ISS personalisation signals and extends them into customer communications:

-AI-powered campaign automation.
-Emarsys uses customer behaviour data (including ISS signals) to trigger personalised email, SMS, and push notification campaigns.
-Abandoned cart emails include the specific products the customer was considering, with AI-selected alternatives.
+AI-powered campaign automation uses customer behaviour data (including ISS signals) to trigger personalised email, SMS, and push notification campaigns.
+Abandoned cart emails include the specific products the customer was looking at, with AI-selected alternatives.
+Solid stuff that actually converts.

-Predictive customer segmentation.
-Rather than manual segment creation, Emarsys identifies customer segments automatically based on purchase patterns, browsing behaviour, and lifecycle stage.
+Predictive customer segmentation identifies segments automatically based on purchase patterns, browsing behaviour, and lifecycle stage.
 Who’s at risk of churning?
 Who’s ready for an upsell?
-The AI flags these segments proactively.
+The AI flags these proactively instead of waiting for a marketer to build the query.

-Cross-channel orchestration.
-NRF 2024 emphasised Emarsys’s ability to orchestrate customer communications across email, SMS, push, web personalisation, and social — all driven by the same customer behaviour model that powers ISS.
+Cross-channel orchestration was a big NRF 2024 focus: Emarsys running customer communications across email, SMS, push, web personalisation, and social, all driven by the same behaviour model that powers ISS.
+One brain, many channels.

 What Does This Mean for Commerce Cloud Implementations?

-Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
-The NRF 2024 announcements reinforced why: SAP is investing heavily in AI-native commerce.
+Gartner named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
+The NRF 2024 announcements reinforced why.
+SAP is investing heavily in AI-native commerce.

-For new implementations: Plan for ISS and the CX AI Toolkit from the start.
-Don’t treat them as phase-2 additions — the data collection and model training need time, so starting early gives better results.
+For new implementations: plan for ISS and the CX AI Toolkit from the start.
+Don’t treat them as phase-2 nice-to-haves.
+The data collection and model training need time, so the earlier you start, the better the results.
+We tell every client this now.

-For existing implementations: The CX AI Toolkit can immediately reduce manual effort in product content management.
-ISS enhancements are available through Commerce Cloud updates — evaluate whether your current personalisation setup is using the latest capabilities.
+For existing implementations: the CX AI Toolkit can immediately cut manual effort in product content management.
+ISS improvements ship through Commerce Cloud updates, so check whether your current personalisation setup is actually using the latest capabilities.
+I reckon half the Commerce Cloud installations we audit aren’t.

-For the broader SAP CX strategy: NRF 2024 confirmed that AI touches every part of the customer experience stack — from product discovery (ISS) to content creation (CX AI Toolkit) to marketing (Emarsys).
-These aren’t isolated tools; they share data and amplify each other.
+For the broader SAP CX strategy: NRF 2024 made it clear that AI runs through the entire customer experience stack.
+Product discovery (ISS), content creation (CX AI Toolkit), marketing (Emarsys).
+These tools share data and amplify each other.
+They’re not separate silos.
+That’s the de facto direction now.

 FAQ